g-e-kenney/prettyClusters/README.md

   highlighting of %ID between homologs - more along the lines of [clinker](https://github.com/gamcil/clinker), but without the GenBank input.
-Or like [gggenomes](https://github.com/thackl/gggenomes), but protein-only.
+Or like [gggenomes](https://github.com/thackl/gggenomes), but protein rather than nucleotide similarity.
 (Possibly employing one of those tools if I can figure out a way to easily do so!)
 Likely to be `compareCluster`.

 #### Smaller tweaks